dtol95/ascii-thing/HOWTOPLAY.md

 - **Pillar Dancing**: Circle around a pillar to break line of sight
 - **Energy Management**: Sometimes waiting gives you a double turn
 - **Spawn Control**: Clear areas systematically to avoid surprises
+- **Message Reading**: Pay attention to environmental messages for clues
+- **Death Learning**: Use death hints to improve your strategy

 ## Keyboard Reference Card
 ```